meavinash/Ecommerce-Sales-Dashboard-PowerBI/README.md

-# MadhavStore-Ecommerce-Sales-Dashboard-PowerBI

-Welcome to the Madhav Store Ecommerce Sales Dashboard repository!
-This project was created using Power BI Desktop to help the owner of Madhav Store track and analyze their online sales across India.
+Madhav Store Ecommerce Sales Dashboard: A Deeper Look This project dives into the online sales of Madhav Store, leveraging Power BI Desktop to create an insightful dashboard.
+The goal?
+To empower the owner with a data-driven tool, helping them understand and optimize their online sales strategy across India.

-**Project Objective**

-The primary objective of this project was to assist the owner of Madhav Store in gaining insights into their online sales data.
-By creating an interactive and visually appealing dashboard, we aimed to provide the owner with a tool to make data-driven decisions and enhance their online sales strategy.

-**Getting Started**
+Getting Started:

-To view and interact with the dashboard, you'll need **Power BI Desktop**.
-You can download and install it from the Microsoft Store or by following this link(https://www.microsoft.com/en-us/download/details.aspx?id=58494).
+To explore the interactive dashboard yourself, you'll need Power BI Desktop.
+Download it for free from the Microsoft Store or the provided link (https://www.microsoft.com/en-us/download/details.aspx?id=58494).

-**Data Source**

-The sales data is stored in CSV format, split across two files.
-The following steps were followed in the project:

-1. **Extract the Data**:
+Behind the Scenes:

+The sales data, originally stored in two separate CSV files, underwent a transformation process:

- The sales data was extracted from the provided CSV files.
+Extraction: Pulling the data from the CSV files.
-2. **Transform the Data**:
- Power BI's Power Query editor was utilized to transform and clean the raw data, making it suitable for analysis.
+Transformation: Power BI's Power Query Editor cleaned and organized the raw data for better analysis.
-3. **Load the Data in Power BI**:
- The transformed data was loaded into Power BI for visualization and analysis.
+Loading: The transformed data was then loaded into Power BI for visualization.

-**Project Learning**

-During the course of this project, the following key skills and techniques were utilized:

-1. **Interactive Dashboard Creation**:
-Created an interactive dashboard that allows users to explore online sales data easily.
-2. **Advanced Visualization Techniques**:
+Learning Curve:

+This project provided valuable experience in several key areas:

+Interactive Dashboards: Building a user-friendly platform for exploring online sales data.
-Implemented complex parameters, filters, and slicers to enable dynamic and detailed data exploration.
+Advanced Visualization: Implementing powerful filters and slicers to empower detailed data exploration.
-3. **Data Manipulation and Calculation**:
-Created connections, joined new tables, and performed calculations to manipulate data and enhance visualizations.
-4. **Customized Visualizations**:
+Data Manipulation: Connecting tables, performing calculations, and shaping data for effective visuals.
-Utilized various customized visualizations such as bar charts, donut charts, clustered bar charts, slicers, etc., to present data effectively.
+Customized Visualizations: Utilizing various charts (bar, donut, clustered bar), slicers, and other elements to present data clearly and effectively.